rehierl/node-tree-outliner/3-basic-design/3-8-1-implementation.md

 of the `Section.sectioningNode` properties (i.e. `sectioningNode` in case of a type-1, and `sectioningNode.parentNode` in case of a type-2 sectioning node).
-That is, if the algorithm's environment provides the means to access a node's parent (e.g. event driven parsers?).
+That is, if the algorithm's environment provides the means to access a node's parent node (e.g. event driven parsers?).

 However, and depending on the environment (e.g. low-level implementations highly optimized to produce hierarchical listings of section properties on the fly),